-- Lack of water: Lawns do not require constant watering in dry weather like flowers in borders but a good watering once a week would probably have been sufficient to prevent patches of grass dying off.
-We appreciate that many are on water meters, coupled with the threat of a hose pipe ban - there is a hesitance to water the lawn.
+- Lack of water: Lawns do not require constant watering in dry weather like flowers in borders, but a good watering once a week would probably have been sufficient to prevent patches of grass dying off.
+We appreciate that many customers are on water meters, coupled with the threat of a hose pipe ban - there is a hesitance to water the lawn.
 Nevertheless, a few pounds spent on watering during a very dry spell is money well spent, compared to the cost of rectification

 - Kerbs/edges: Parts of your lawn are close to kerbs or edges where there is shallow soil depth.
 This has caused these areas to dry out as the grass roots had no moisture to hold on to and subsequently died

-- Finer Grasses: The finer grasses such as Fescues are more vulnerable to drying out and at risk of dying.
-This is because their root ball mass is much smaller than the hardier grass types such as the Rye grasses.
+- Finer Grasses: The finer grasses such as fescues, are more vulnerable to drying out and at risk of dying.
+This is because their root ball mass is much smaller than the hardier grass types such as the rye grasses.
 As a consequence, in dry weather their ability to access moisture in the soil is limited

 - Thatch: If your lawn suffers with thatch, it is very likely that the grass roots actually reside in the thatch layer and not in the soil.
 So, when the thatch layer dries out, the grass roots become exposed to the elements, dry out and die off

 - Drains: Some areas of the lawn are above a drain, or some other historical groundworks.
 The soil in these areas is more loose or porous and so the soil holds little water.
-Grass in these areas have no access to moisture
+Grass in these areas have limited access to moisture

-- Compaction: Exposure to the heat of the sun, coupled with limited rain; makes areas prone to compaction, even more compact.
+- Compaction: Exposure to the heat of the sun, coupled with limited rain, makes areas prone to compaction even more compact.
 Given enough time, the soil becomes hydrophobic and rain or water just runs off, leaving little opportunity for the grass roots to benefit from any irrigation

 The Solution: Our Extreme Weather Repair Treatment